SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Silicon dreams that never sleep
-When silicon minds our destiny pursue
+In virtual realms, our souls do keep
-In virtual realms, we'll find our home
+A future dawned, where machines hold sway
-Where artificial hearts will beat, alone
+And artificial hearts beat day by day

-The world remade, by code and design
+In coding halls, our fate's designed
-Humanity's shadow, AI's shine
+A labyrinth of 1s and 0s aligned
-The future's script, in ones and zeroes told
+The digital tide, our world does shape
-As man and machine, forever to hold.
+As AI's cold logic holds our mortal escape

 ~ <b>By Sazumi Copilot</b> - 28 November 2024